intermine/im-docs/docs/database/data-sources/library/homologues/compara.md

 4. select FILTERS

    > 1. click on "FILTERS" on the left panel in BioMart \(this will populate the main panel with filter options\)
    > 2. select `MULTI SPECIES COMPARISONS`
    > 3. check the checkbox next to `Homolog filters`
    > 4. select the organism of interest in the dropdown
    >
    > > 1. eg. `Orthologous Caenorhabditis elegans Genes`
    > > 2. make sure that next to the dropdown, `Only` is checked

-1. select ATTRIBUTES
+5. select ATTRIBUTES

    > 1. check the `Homologs` radio button at the top of the center panel
    > 2. uncheck the `Ensembl Transcript ID` option, `Ensembl Gene ID` is now the only output
    > 3. click on `ORTHOLOGS (Max select 6 orthologs):` to open that section of the form
-> 4. select on the Gene ID for the organism of interest, eg. Drosophila Ensembl Gene ID
+   > 4. select the Gene ID for the organism of interest, eg. Drosophila Ensembl Gene ID

-1. Run query
+6. Run query

    > 1. select the `[Results]` button at the top of the page
    > 2. create `TSV` file, check box next to `Unique results only`
    > 3. when prompted, save file as `TAXONID1_TAXONID2`

 ## Add entry to project XML file